thecircusb0y/rackspace-how-to/content/cloud-backup/rackspace-cloud-backup-vs-cloud-server-image-backups.md

 **NOTE:** With General Purpose and I/O-optimized Cloud Servers, only the system disk is captured when using an Image Backup.
-If you require backups of your data disk or disks, use Cloud Backup so you configure your backup to include the specific drives and directories you want to retain.
+If you require backups of your data disk or disks, use Cloud Backup so you can configure your backup to include the specific drives and directories you want to retain.
 To determine which product best suits your backup needs, visit the links below: